Esri/enterprise-build-sample-js/README.md

 ## Instructions

 1. Fork and then clone the repo.
-2. Unpackage dojo, dijit, dojox, dgrid, put-selector, xstyle, and ArcGIS JavaScript API zip files.
+2. Unpackage dojo, dijit, dojox, dgrid, put-selector, xstyle, and ArcGIS JavaScript API zip files from /apiCache.
 3. Add and adjust the ANT build file and build profile to your target application
 4. Use ANT to run build.xml from the command line